Serious concerns about Entrepreneurs Program raised with Minister's office before AG report

 i4 Connect did not respond to multiple requests for information that CRN sent to it yesterday.

-CRN can confirm that Minister Karen Andrews' office received multiple written complaints from a variety of bidders that specifically questioned the capacity of i4 Connect to fulfil the contract, given it was a new company with no track record.
+CRN (a Digital Nation sister publication) can confirm that Minister Karen Andrews' office received multiple written complaints from a variety of bidders that specifically questioned the capacity of i4 Connect to fulfil the contract, given it was a new company with no track record.
 These concerns were passed on to the Department.
 It is not known what subsequent action the Department took.

 The Department also received feedback from unsuccessful participants in the tender directly during feedback sessions after tenders were issued, CRN has learned.